Hunting plc: History

 In 1978, a holding company, Hunting Petroleum Services Ltd, was formed for the oil and gas related part of the business.
 This included Hunting Gibson, and Hunting Associated Industries.

 The 1980's saw more reorganisation and consolidation of activities.
 By 1981 there were three public companies: Hunting Gibson plc, Hunting Associated Industries plc and Hunting Petroleum Services plc.
 Ship-owning activities ceased in 1983, and the Hunting Surveys Ltd. and Hunting Geology and Geophysics Ltd closed in 1987.
 Hunting Gibson plc became Hunting Group plc and acquired the whole of the privately owned Hunting Group, and in 1989 it is renamed to simply Hunting plc.

 In June 1998, Hunting Cargo Airlines was sold to a consortium consisting of CMB (Belgium) and Safair (part of the Imperial Group) and rechristened ACL (Air Contractors Limited).
 In the 1990s, Hunting became involved in defence contracts, notably, in 1993, being a member of the winning consortium contracted to manage the Atomic Weapons Establishment, a contract that lasted until 2003.
 More recently, it refocused on its core oil and gas activities.

 In December 2008, it completed the disposal of Gibson Energy, its operation transporting and marketing crude oil in Canada, for a total consideration of £517m.
-On 16 August 2010, Hunting PLC announces the acquisition of Innova-Extel Acquisition Holdings Inc. for a cash consideration of US$125 million.
+On 16 August 2010, Hunting PLC announced the acquisition of Innova-Extel Acquisition Holdings Inc. for a cash consideration of US$125 million.

 On 5 August 2011 Hunting announced the acquisition of Titan Group for $775 million.
 On 12 August 2011 Hunting announced the acquisition of Dearborn Precision Tubular Products for US83.5 million.

 As of 1 September 2017, Jim Johnson was promoted from the role of COO to the role of CEO to replace Dennis Proctor.